Nick Paul: Tampa Bay Lightning

 On March 20, 2022, just a day before the trade deadline, Paul was traded by Ottawa to the Tampa Bay Lightning in exchange for Mathieu Joseph and a 2024 fourth-round draft pick.
 He scored his first goal as a Lightning on March 22 versus the Carolina Hurricanes.
 Paul made his Stanley Cup playoff debut in the first round series against the Toronto Maple Leafs.
 In the seventh game of series against the Maple Leafs, Paul scored his first two playoff goals, including the series winner.
 Paul helped the Lightning advance to the Stanley Cup Finals for their third successive season and contributed with 5 goals and 9 points through 23 games before losing to the Colorado Avalanche.

 On July 1, 2022, Paul opted to forego free-agency in agreeing to a seven-year, $22.05 million contract extension to remain with the Lightning.
 Paul helped the Lightning to the playoffs again during the 2022–23 season.
 They faced the Maple Leafs in the first round again and with Toronto leading the series 3–1 and the Lightning facing elimination in Game 5, Paul scored the game-winning goal to keep the Lightning in the series.
 However, the Maple Leafs eliminated the Lightning in the following game.

+Toronto Maple Leafs

+On July 1, 2026, Paul was traded to the Toronto Maple Leafs in exchange for Dennis Hildeby, a 2027 fourth round draft pick, and a 2028 third round draft pick.